lsst-dm/dmtn-271/index.rst

 - ``bipartite_edges``: a single-column single-row compressed-JSON blob with an edge list for the dataset-quantum-dataset graph (using internal integer IDs).
 - ``quantum``: per-quantum provenance.
 See :ref:`aggregation-quanta-table`
 - ``dataset``: per-dataset provenance.
 See :ref:`aggregation-dataset-table`.
+- ``to_ingest``: the internal integer IDs of datasets that are present in the ``datasets`` table but not yet ingested into the central butler database.
+- ``to_delete_logs``: the internal integer quantum IDs whose logs should be deleted but have not yet been.
+- ``to_delete_metadata``: the internal integer quantum IDs whose logs should be deleted but have not yet been.

 Operations on aggregation graphs also require reading some components of the original predicted quantum graph.